Spoofing Attacks

 Mitigations:

-• Use WPA3 to avoid replay attacks.
+- Use WPA3 for wireless security to prevent replay attacks.

-Difference with Session Hijacking:
+Difference from Session Hijacking:

 Disassociation Attack